-HELENA, Montana — The Ursuline Sisters of the Western Province have found a lender willing to put up money to allow the order to begin settlement negotiations with hundreds of people who claim they were abused by priests and nuns in Montana, an attorney said Thursday.
+HELENA, Montana — Attorneys say settlement talks between the Ursuline Sisters of the Western Province and hundreds of people who claim they were sexually abused by priests and nuns have failed.

-The Ursulines and the Roman Catholic Diocese of Helena are defendants in the lawsuits filed by 362 people who say they were abused between the 1940s and 1970s.
+The Ursulines and the Roman Catholic Diocese of Helena are defendants in two lawsuits filed by 362 people who say they were abused as children.